coatyio/coaty-js/docs/man/developer-guide.md

 needs to be parsed by the application.
 Use the `toString` method on a payload to convert the raw data to an UTF8 encoded string.

+> **Notes**: To unobserve a given raw subscription topic, simply unsubscribe
+> any subscriptions on the returned observable, either explicitely or
+> implicitely (by using RX operators such as `take` or `takeUntil`).
+>
-> **Note**: Only incoming messages that are *not* non-raw Coaty communication
+> Only incoming messages that are *not* non-raw Coaty communication events are
-> events are dispatched to raw message observers.
-If you observe raw topics that
+> dispatched to raw message observers.
+If you observe raw topics that have a
-> start with `coaty/`, matching incoming messages will never be emitted.
+> Coaty event like topic structure, matching incoming messages will never be
+> emitted.

 ### Distributed lifecycle management